ConstArch/UNet/README.md

 Dataset: https://www.robots.ox.ac.uk/~vgg/data/pets

-Dataset downloads by `torchvision.datasets.OxfordIIITPet`.
-Use parameter `download=False` to cancel.
+The dataset is loaded automatically using `torchvision.datasets.OxfordIIITPet`.
+Use `download=False` to cancel.